Mahnoor271098/TMKT-DLS-2.0/README.md

-   Scenario:  Leads listed in priority
+   Scenario:  Leads listed in priority #confirm from rosailie

    Given:  Leads are grouped and listed in order of priority 1 - 5
    Then:  Agents cannot change their sort order